PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

  - Guides
 ---

-PostHog and GrowthBook share big similarities.
-Both provide open-source, self-serve feature flags and experimentation.
+PostHog and GrowthBook share a lot of similarities.
+Both provide open source, self-serve feature flags and experimentation.
 Beyond this, there are big differences:

-- GrowthBook is a warehouse-native feature flag and experiments.
+- GrowthBook is a warehouse-native feature flag and experiments platform.
 It focuses on integrating with the product and data tools you already use.

 - PostHog is an all-in-one product and data platform.
 Beyond [feature flags](/docs/feature-flags) and [experiments](/docs/experiments), it includes [product analytics](/docs/product-analytics), [session replay](/docs/session-replay), [surveys](/docs/surveys), [CDP](/docs/cdp), and more.